 The ISCLR membership meets every two years at a Symposium or Scientific Meeting.

-The ISCLR is governed by the Executive Committee consisting of the Society President (Fiona Stapleton), the President-Elect (Nathan Efron), immediate Past President (Philip Morgan), Vice-Presidents (Darlene Dartt, Carol Lakkis, Lyndon Jones, Craig Woods), the Secretary (Kathy Dumbleton), and Past Presidents (ex-officio).
+The ISCLR is governed by the Executive Committee consisting of the Society President (Nathan Efron), the President-Elect (Darlene Dartt), immediate Past President (Fiona Stapleton), Vice-Presidents (Carol Lakkis, Lyndon Jones, Loretta Szczotka-Flynn, Craig Woods), the Secretary (Kathy Dumbleton), and Past Presidents (ex-officio).
 The Members of the Executive Committee are also known as the Officers of the Corporation.